maybebyte/anthesis/beets.md

 Quoting isn't strictly necessary.
 I do it out of habit.

+To list the available metadata fields, use `beet fields`.

 ## Album art

 Ordinarily, this wouldn't matter to me too much as I use